Contact Carter Yorkies

 Hi, Lisa,

-class with her.
-It has been a great shared interest for my
+her.
+It has been a great shared interest for

 Thanks, Julia